-This concise and compact text explains, with great precision and clarity, the basic concepts, theories and practices of international business.
-The text is so significant because, in today’s modern globalized economic environment, international transactions form an integral part of economic activities.
-Businesses today are no more confined to national boundaries and have become truly international.
-Any budding or practising manager, especially of big companies, needs to know the fundamentals of international finance.
+This Second Edition of the book explains, with precision and clarity, the basic concepts, theories and practices of international financial management.
+As international transactions form an integral part of economic activities in the modern globalized economic environment, practising managers need to know the fundamentals of international finance.
 And this book, written by Professor S. Kevin, who has a rich and long experience in teaching international finance, eminently fulfils this need.

 The book is primarily intended as a text for postgraduate students of commerce and management, chartered accountancy (CA) and chartered financial analysis (CFA).
 It would also be of immense value to practising professionals in the field of international finance.